laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 # SD Desktop (Sensitive Data Desktop)

-SD Desktop is a web-user interfaces that allows you to manage (start, use, delete) a private computing enviroment from your browser, wihtout any previous knoledge in cloud computing.
+SD Desktop is a web-user interface that allows you to manage (start, use, delete) a private computing environment from your browser without any previous knowledge in cloud computing.
+SD Desktop is designed to process sensitive data and to provide a secure workspace for collaborative research projects.

 **Key features**:

-* accessible with a CSC account and a CSC project;

-* accessbiel from any opearting system (Mac, linux or Windows) via web-browser (e.e.
-Google crhome, firefox) from the public internet (wihtout the need of installing client or using a);
+* accessible from any operating system (Mac, Linux or Windows) via web-browser (e.g. Google Chrome, Firefox) from the public internet (without the need of installing client or using a);

+* requires a CSC account and a CSC project;
-* after login to SD Desktop, user can start a pre- built computing enviroment (Linux OS) on demand;

-* available options offer the capability of doing simple statistical analysis to machien leaning;
+* after login to SD Desktop, the user can start a pre-built computing environment (Linux OS) on demand; available options offer the capability of doing simple statistical analysis to machine learning;

-* limited set of pre-istalled sfotware (open source).
-Addittional customization possible contacting support;
+* limited set of pre-installed software (open source).
+Additional customization possible writing at servicedesk@csc.fi (subject: Sensitive data);

+* process any data format: text files, images, audio files, video, and genetic data;

-*  secure workspace, managed data export.
+* secure and isolated workspace; managed data export;

+* process a large amount of data stored encrypted in SD Connect via data streaming;

+* copy and edit files imported to SD Desktop via SD Connect (default disk space 280 GB, if additional space required contact servicedesk@csc.fi (subject: Sensitive data).

+* re-use sensitive data published under managed access via SD Apply.